 First, you'll need to determine what type of email you're writing to ensure you're speaking to the right audience.
-Coordinate with your team to see if this is a one-off marketing email like a monthly newsletter, or if you're being asked to write for a series of emails, like a nurture campaign.
+Coordinate with your team to see if this is a one-off marketing email like a monthly newsletter or if you're being asked to write for a series of emails, like a nurturing campaign.

-If you're not aiming for the reader to take a specific action and instead just want to send a general update, like a company announcement, you'll want the copy to easily and clearly communicate the core of your message to your reader.
+You may not be aiming for the reader to take a specific action and instead just want to send a general update, like a company announcement.
+You'll want the copy to easily and clearly communicate the core of your message to your reader.